Karaikudi Sambasiva Iyer

-Karaikudi Sambasiva Iyer (1888 - 1958) was noted Indian classical musician and Veena player.
+Karaikudi Sambasiva Iyer (1888 - 1958) was a renowned Indian classical musician and Veena player.

-In 1952, he was amongst the first awardees of the Sangeet Natak Akademi Fellowship the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
+In 1952, he was among the first recipients of the Sangeet Natak Akademi Fellowship, the highest honour conferred by the Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.

 Early life

-Sambasiva Iyer was born in 1888 in Tirugokarnam, Pudukottai district as the second son to Veena Vidwan Subbiah Iyer.
-Sambasiva Iyer learnt Veena from his father along with his elder brother Subbarama Iyer.
-The duo belonged to the seventh generation to carry the family's high unbroken Veena tradition.
-The two brothers played together as "Karaikudi brothers" and enjoyed an unbroken career from their debut in their teens to the year 1934.
+Sambasiva Iyer was born in 1888 in Tirugokarnam, Pudukottai district, as the second son to Veena Vidwan Subbiah Iyer.
+He learnt to play Veena from his father, alongside his elder brother, Subbarama Iyer.
+The two brothers were part of the seventh generation to uphold the family's unbroken Veena tradition.
+Known as the "Karaikudi brothers", they enjoyed an unbroken career from their debut in their teens to the year 1934.
 Sambasiva Iyer was known for his tremendous hard work or "Asura Sadhaka".
 His mastery over the instrument was perfect and he constantly toiled to preserve the purity of knowledge he obtained from his ancestors.